pandas-dev/pandas/doc/source/user_guide/io.rst

 CSV & text files
 ----------------

-The workhorse function for reading text files (a.k.a flat files) is :func:`read_csv`.
+The workhorse function for reading text files (a.k.a. flat files) is :func:`read_csv`.
 See the :ref:`cookbook<cookbook.csv>` for some advanced strategies.

 Parsing options